Roy Makaay: International career

 Makaay scored 15 times for the Dutch U-21 national team, which was a record shared with Arnold Bruggink, before Klaas-Jan Huntelaar eclipsed their tally in 2006.

 His international caps for the Dutch national team were limited due to players such as Patrick Kluivert, Dennis Bergkamp and Ruud van Nistelrooy.
 Makaay was, however, capped for his country at Euro 2000 and Euro 2004.
 In the latter tournament, he scored against Latvia in the first round.

 In 2008, Makaay was chosen as one of three overage players to represent the Netherlands at the Olympics, where he captained the side to a quarter-final defeat to eventual champions Argentina.

 Coaching career

 After his retirement he was named as a youth coach for the academy of Feyenoord.
 Alongside this, he was also working as forward coach for the club, both with the first team and youth teams.

-In May 2013, the club confirmed that – after as successful year with the C1 team – Makaay would take charge of the U19's for the upcoming season.
+In May 2013, the club confirmed that – after as successful year with the C1 team – Makaay would take charge of the U19s for the upcoming season.

 On 18 November 2021, he was named first-team coach to Giovanni van Bronckhorst at Rangers.

+On 23 March 2023, he was named head coach of the Bayern Munich World Squad.